Moe-hacker/ruri/README.md

 - Flexibility, for More Platform
   - From Android devices to IoT gadgets, from amd64 to s390x, ruri can provide basic container support on almost every Linux platforms, the only thing it need is root privilege.
 - Secure by Design
+  - Built-in rootless container support.
   - Built-in security options, to make container more secure.
   - Built-in read-only filesystem options for more protection.
-  - Built-in rootless mode support.
 - Simple for Beginner
   - You can just use ruri as an instead of `chroot` command, and ruri will do all things for you.
   - Ruri empowers you with the freedom to configure everything, but that do not means you need to learn every option to use it.